-Places at Highfield Ely and LINC 19 – 25 are offered using the following information:
+Places at Highfield Ely and LINC 19-25 are offered using the following criteria which is discussed at the Local Authority Placement and Provision Panel:

-The young person has an Education, Health and Care plan, or this process is underway, and this demonstrates a significant delay in attainment and complex learning needs.
-As a consequence, they require significant modification to the curriculum and personalized learning approaches that cannot be achieved in a mainstream environment.
+1. The young person has an Education, Health and Care Plan and this demonstrates a significant delay in attainment and complex learning needs.
+As a consequence they require significant modification to the curriculum and personalized learning approaches that cannot be achieved in a mainstream environment.